 By enrolling in school or finding employment that provides hands-on training, you can feel stronger self-worth.

 Think about celebrating your graduation with friends and family.
 Those that love you may have seen you in a dark light one or more times, but it could be a huge source of pride for them when they see you on the graduation stage.
 You will undoubtedly feel pride when you are successful in your career goals.
 Of course, that may not be the end of your journey.
 Many employers require continuing education.
-So whether it’s in the workforce or higher education, you may find that this is the start of continued learning somewhere in higher education.
+So whether in the workforce or higher education, you may find that this is the start of continued learning somewhere in higher education.

 4. It Can Help You Integrate Into Society

 Unlike some of the real world, a school is a very structured place.
-This kind of structure can not only help you stay focused, but it could also work as a great segue into that real world and its expectations.
+This kind of structure can not only help you stay focused, but it could also work as a great segue into the real world and its expectations.

-However, you must ensure that you’re far along enough in your recovery journey before exposing yourself to a school environment.
+However, you must ensure you’re far along in your recovery journey before exposing yourself to a school environment.
 The last thing you’d want to do is give in at the first sign of another student drinking a glass of vodka, for instance.